flux-framework/rfc/spec_5.rst

    }

-After exiting the reactor and before exiting the module thread, the module SHALL send an RPC to ``broker.module-status`` indicating that it intends to exit.
+After exiting the reactor and before exiting the module thread, the module SHALL send an RPC to ``module.status`` indicating that it intends to exit.
 The module SHALL wait for a response to this message before exiting ``mod_main()``.